sharemycart/sharemycart/README.md

 The current code is [dased upon the awesome React + Firebase + MobX Tutorial ❤️ by @rwieruch ](https://www.robinwieruch.de/react-firebase-mobx-tutorial)

 You can start from the tutorial.
 You like to get into the code quickly?
 Then ou are probably best off by launching the app from the `ui` folder using `npm start`.
-Be sure you provided the credentials either as environment variables (see [`.env.sample`]((https://github.com/mrsimpson/sharemycart/blob/master/ui/.env.sample) for how it has to look like).
+Be sure you provided the credentials either as environment variables.
+For local development, `.env-development` is being used.
+You need to adapt the `.env.development` to your firebase credentials and add an `.env.development.local` with the API-key (`REACT_APP_BACKEND_API_KEY="AIz...0S8"`).

 Then, open VSCode and add a breakpoint in a UI-component, e. g. `App`.
 Launch the Chrome using the launch target ![ ](./docs/contribute/debugger.png "VS Code debugger launch Chrome").